 So if you want to use your cognitive fuel tank wisely, here is what you need to do: turn your phone off, put your computer on focus or turn off notifications, and tell the crew or other people around you for this x amount of time you will not be available unless it is an emergency and finally do the creative tasks first, like writing emails, or putting together a team building exercise or training for your team, etc.

-7. Avoid Multi-tasking- Psychological studies have shown that multitasking does not save time.
+7. Avoid Multitasking- Psychological studies have shown that multitasking does not save time.
 In fact, the opposite is often true.
 You lose time when switching from one task to another, resulting in a loss of productivity.
 Multi-tasking may lead to difficulty concentrating and maintaining focus.

 Do your best to focus on one task at a time by keeping your area clear of distractions, including putting your phone away and setting aside dedicated time for specific tasks.
 And remember, estimate how much time each task will take you as a baseline.
 It's ok if you take longer or less, as this will help you figure out what tasks are more time-consuming than others.
 And always start with the urgent task that needs your cognitive fuel, in other words, mental energy or working memory.

-8. Make a onesie- whatever you are working on, especially on the computer, clear the area from all to-do lists, notebooks, files, etc. Grab a piece of paper and write the one you are focusing on (don't forget to verberize it!) and have it near you to remind you that is all you have to achieve right now.
+8. Make a onesie- whatever you are working on, especially on the computer, clear the area from all to-do lists, notebooks, files, etc. Grab a piece of paper and write the one you are focusing on (don't forget to verberize it!) and have it near you to remind you that it is all you have to achieve right now.

 9. Have your own Stew Book templates- expecting a vessel to have an efficient Stew Book, aka Standard Operating Procedure Manual, is a pitfall for your career.
-If yachting has taught me one thing, preparation is the key to success.
+If yachting has taught me one thing, it is that preparation is the key to success.
 And as a professional stewardess, you must always be ready to hit the ground running.
 That includes having a stew book template that you can quickly customize to your team and vessel needs without spending days behind the computer.

 I created the Mermaids Kick-Starter Bible to support Top-Notch Chief Stews with this time-consuming task.
 With over 90+ interior templates, the MKSB will save you time and energy, as there is no need to recreate them.
 They are digital and editable!
 These are clear-cut, tried, and tested templates you can use daily in a hectic season to keep your interior team on track.
 Merging your knowledge with these guidelines will create the perfect interior system for your team and vessel, whether private or charter.
 Download the MKSB templates here.